wagnerjfr/orchestrator-raft-sqlite/README.md

 You will run orchestrator/raft on a 3 node setup using Docker containers.

-Each orchestrator will be using its own SQLite database locally in this setup.
+Each orchestrator will be using its own embedded SQLite database in this setup.

 ### Reference
 https://github.com/github/orchestrator/blob/master/docs/raft.md